Boson Stars Hosting Black Holes: Boson star density profile around black holes

 \section{Boson star density profile around black holes}

 We consider a real scalar field $\phi$ charged under a $\mathbb{Z}_2$ symmetry, with the following action

 where we include terms that are up to renormalizable order. \footnote{Unless otherwise stated, we adopt natural units $\hbar = c = 1$ for notational brevity.
-Throughout, we use the mostly-minus metric convention such that the Minkowski metric reads $\eta_{\mu \nu} \equiv {\rm diag}(1,-1,-1,-1)$.} Here, $m$ is the mass of the scalar field and $\lambda$ gives the strength of the quartic self-interaction, with $\lambda < 0 \,(\lambda >0)$ denoting attractive (repulsive) interactions.
-We consider the metric $g_{\mu\nu}$ from:
+Throughout, we use the mostly minus metric convention such that the Minkowski metric reads $\eta_{\mu \nu} \equiv {\rm diag}(1,-1,-1,-1)$.} Here, $m$ is the mass of the scalar field and $\lambda$ gives the strength of the quartic self-interaction, with $\lambda < 0 \,(\lambda >0)$ denoting attractive (repulsive) interactions.
+We consider the metric $g_{\mu\nu}$ from,

 Here $\Phi$ denotes the metric perturbation, which is sourced by the self-gravitating condensate, which we call a boson star, and the black hole hosted at its center.
-Working in the non-relativistic limit, where the momentum of the particles $|\vec{p}| \ll m$, we can express the real scalar field in terms of a complex scalar field $\psi$ and a phase:
+Working in the nonrelativistic limit, where the momentum of the particles $|\vec{p}| \ll m$, we can express the real scalar field in terms of a complex scalar field $\psi$ and a phase,

-In what follows, we neglect gradients $|\nabla \psi/\psi| \ll m$ and assume a slowly-varying metric perturbation $|\dot \Phi/\Phi| \ll m$.
-Given that oscillatory terms $\propto e^{-imt}$ that average out to zero over sufficiently long time scales, we also neglect these.
+In what follows, we neglect gradients $|\nabla \psi/\psi| \ll m$ and assume a slowly varying metric perturbation $|\dot \Phi/\Phi| \ll m$.
+Given that oscillatory terms $\propto e^{-imt}$ that average out to zero over sufficiently long timescales, we also neglect these.
 Then, substituting \eqref{eq:nonrel_osc} and the metric derived from \eqref{eq:line_el} into \eqref{eq:scalar_action}, we obtain

 where $\cdot \equiv d/dt$.
 This allows us to derive the Gross-Pitaevskii equation~\cite{Chavanis:2011zi, Chavanis:2011zm, Eby:2015hsq, Schiappacasse:2017ham} for $\psi$